 Students will learn the core skills for Word (word processing), Excel (spreadsheets), Access (database), and PowerPoint (presentation) software applications.
 This is a "must" class for today's students who are expected to have basic computer skills as they progress from high school to college or the workplace.
-All work is done in class.
-Students must be able to follow lengthy textbook directions, pay attention to detail, and work independently.
-Work missed due to absences must be made up during mentor period or study hall.
+Students must be able to follow directions, pay attention to detail, and work independently.
 While it is not a prerequisite, it is suggested that Computer Essentials be taken prior to enrolling in this class.
+New for 2021-2022 this course will prepare students for the Microsoft Office Specialist (MOS) Exams (this is optional and is not included in the course).